 2023 Camp Weeks: June 19-23, July 31-Aug 4, Aug 7-11

 Staff: Andrew Reed, Head of the Middle School and Science instructor, directs and teaches the program.
 Mr. Kyle Blackmer, MS Instructor is the Assistant Director of the camp.
 All other small group leaders are full time members of The Heights faculty.

 Small Groups: Have your son join a small group of new friends and share these adventures along with us.
 All groups have a unique 1:10 faculty to camper ratio.

 The regular Camp Day is from 9am through 3pm.
 Complimentary after care is available for this camp until 4pm daily.
 Early drop off is available at 8:15 am.

 Contact: Mr. Andrew Reed at The Heights School, firstname.lastname@example.org

 For rising grades 2-9: Campers are welcomed into small groups by age, each led personally by a teacher. (groups are approximately ten boys each in grades 2-4, 5-6, 7-8, and 9-CIT).
 Friends and relatives can easily be grouped together by request.

 The full program is made available for all weeks, any single week, or any combination of the weeks.
 In order to achieve the full list of activities and trips, the camp follows a detailed schedule with descriptions and opportunities for learning through a themed trip or adventure each day.
-Occasionally, when a field trip involves an admission cost, parents may be asked to cover this cost for their son.
+Occasionally, when a field trip involves an admission cost, parents may be asked to help cover this cost for their son.
 A detailed schedule of activities and topics is emailed one week prior to the start of camp in order to encourage camper anticipation of the camp’s adventures and allow conversations with parents about what was learned and experienced each day.
 A camper lunch option is also always made available for each day of camp and parents can decide this on the same day.